anilsenay/go-kafka-elastic-k8s/01-kafka/04-queue-3-consumer-2-partitions/README.md

-1 producer, 2 consumers, 2 partitions
+1 producer, 3 consumers, 2 partitions

 Producer sends messages to 2 partitions.
-Each consumer reads from one partition.
+Each consumer TRY to read from one partition without specify partition.
+But only one consumer can read from each partition.
+So last consumer will not read any message.

 ## Run